 Windows will start as usual after the boot-time defragmentation is complete.

-Checking and defragmenting specific folders with Defraggler
+Checking and defragmenting specific folders with Defraggler in Windows

 In case you do not want to defragment a whole drive, you can check the fragmentation level and run defrag on specific folders or files.